Life insurance is a long-term contract between an individual (policy holder) or organisation and an insurance company.

 Home insurance policy has five (5) sections, A to E, each covering different risks as broken down below;

-- Section A – Cover for the structure of your home or building
+- Section A – Cover for the structure (building) of your home against risks such as fire, floods, earthquake

-- Section B – Cover for your personal belongings or contents such as electronics, jewelry, art, clothes, furniture etc
+- Section B – Cover for your personal belongings or contents such as electronics, jewelry, art, clothes, furniture, and others against risks such as theft, fire, floods, earthquake, e.t.c

-- Section C – Cover for items you move with outside the house such as mobile phones, watches, IPads, laptops, rings, cameras, spectacles.
-This section is also referred to as All Risks
+- Section C – Cover for items you move with outside the house such as mobile phones, watches, IPads, laptops, rings, cameras, spectacles. against risks such as accidental damage, theft, fire, floods, earthquake, etc. This section is also referred to as All Risks

 - Section D – Liability protection, this covers domestic workers for injury or death while undertaking domestic work.

-- Sections E and F – Coverage of owners and occupiers against lawsuits for injury or property damage caused to other people.
+- Sections E and F – Coverage of owners and occupiers against lawsuits for injury or property damage caused to other people within the property or by objects or actions originating from the property.

 Why is it important to take an inventory before purchasing Home Insurance?